Gersom/the-skeleton-bosses/readme.md

     </a>
 </p>

-# MuMc
+# THE SKELETON BOSSES

-## Welcome to MuMc!
+## Welcome to THE SKELETON BOSSES!

-This plugin allows you to recreate the dynamics of the classic game **Mu Online** in Minecraft.
+TSB introduces formidable skeleton bosses to your Minecraft world: the Skeleton Emperor and the Skeleton King.
+These powerful entities spawn automatically in designated areas, boasting enhanced attributes that set them apart from ordinary skeletons.
+Defeat these challenging foes to claim unique and valuable loot, adding an exciting new dimension to your gameplay experience.

 ## Features